sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ## Assumptions: MRI

- - Stripe runs on MRI and we value it
+ - Stripe runs on MRI
+ - MRI is great and we don't want to replace it
- - We do not intend to put effort into replacing it
  - Nor do we want to run a patched version

 ---
 ## Assumptions: untyped code is here to stay

- - We do not intend to force early prototypes to be typed
+ - We do not intend to force prototype-grade code to be typed
  - We intend to interoperate with gems
  - We do not enforce typing on our users: they choose

 ---
 ## Assumptions: users choose strictness level

-One of our levels is "shut up".
-And it's the default.
+  - One of our levels is "disabled".
+  - And it's the default.

-Thus in order to get internal adoption, we needed to be useful with minimal initial investment effort
+  - Thus in order to get internal adoption, we needed to be useful with minimal initial investment effort

 ---
-## Assumptions: gems exist and
+## Assumptions: gems exist
- - We allow building typed shims for gems, similar to ones used by Typescript
+ - We support a way to add external signatures for gems, similar to one used by Typescript
-   - a very scalable way to collaborate and type the ecosystem
+ - A scalable way to collaborate and type the ecosystem

+Notes:
+ - DefinitelyTyped is the 9th repo in github by number of commiters per month

 ---
 ## Assumptions: Recap
 - We could have got some of them wrong.
 We likely did.